polarstreams/client-examples/README.md

-# Barco Client Examples
+# PolarStreams Client Examples

-Examples on how to produce and consume messages on [Barco Streams](https://github.com/barcostreams/barco) using different technology stacks.
+Examples on how to produce and consume messages on [PolarStreams](https://github.com/polarstreams/polar) using different technology stacks.

 ## Examples by Tech Stack